Zerthick/Graveyards/README.md

 /gy destroy <name> [world] - Destroys a graveyard with the given name in the provided world or your current world if none is provided.
 (Aliases: rm, destroy, remove)
 /gy list [world] - Lists all graveyards in the provided world or your current world if none is provided.
 (Aliases: ls, list) /gy nearest [world] [x, y, z] - Identifies the nearest graveyard from the provided world and location or your current world and location if neither is provided.
 (Aliases: fd, nearest, closest)
-/gy teleport <Name> [World] - Teleports you to the graveyard with the given name at the provided world or your current world if none is provided.
+/gy teleport <name> [world] - Teleports you to the graveyard with the given name at the provided world or your current world if none is provided.
 (Aliases: tp, teleport)
 ```

 ##Permissions